MonkDev/monkcms-snippets/Classes/Content/README.md

 Provides `getContentArray()`, a wrapper for getContent().
 Useful for requesting content from the CMS in array format.

+_This project is deprecated.
+Use the "json" option with getContent() instead._

 ##### Author
 Chris Ullyott <chris@monkdevelopment.com>